Humorist2601/fedora-config/README.md

-# Fedora-M0streng0
+# fedora-config

-Automate the setup of your [Minimal Fedora](https://fedoraproject.org/) with [Hyprland](https://hyprland.org/) with this script.
+Automate the setup of your [Minimal Fedora](https://fedoraproject.org/) and [Hyprland](https://hyprland.org/) with this script.
 Personalize, install essential packages, apply themes, and integrate Dotfiles effortlessly.

 ## Features